 The National Park Service (NPS) has initiated a ranch planning process for the approximately 28,000 acres of working beef cattle and dairy ranches administered by Point Reyes National Seashore.
 The first step in the ranch planning process was initiation of public scoping.
 Scoping, which ran from April 21 through June 2, 2014, invited the public to comment so concerns were identified early and the analysis is focused on the issues raised.
-NEW!: Point Reyes National Seashore will host two community workshops for the Ranch Comprehensive Management Plan/Environmental Assessment on November 20 and 21.
-The meetings will provide an update on the Ranch Comprehensive Management Plan and solicit further thought and discussion from the public.
-For those unable to attend the meetings or who wish to submit additional comments, the NPS will have a comment period from November 17 to November 26.
+Point Reyes National Seashore hosted two community workshops for the Ranch Comprehensive Management Plan/Environmental Assessment on November 20 and 21, 2014.
+The meetings provided an update on the Ranch Comprehensive Management Plan and solicited further thought and discussion from the public.
+For those who were unable to attend the meetings or who wished to submit additional comments, the NPS accepted written comments from November 17, 2014, to November 26, 2014.

 Road Maintenance and Improvement Projects at Point Reyes National Seashore